flaxandteal/flaxandteal-website/content/dtff/_index.md

   - type: hero_clients
     heading: "Secure your DTFF funding with expert support"
     text: |
       The **Digital Transformation Flexible Fund (DTFF)** offers **Northern Ireland SMEs between £5,000 and £20,000** to invest in AI, data and process automation.
 Funding calls close quickly and the competition is intense.
 We help you strengthen, refine or fully manage your submission.

       **[Download our DTFF brochure](/dtff_support_packages.pdf)** | **[Book a call](mailto:dtff@flaxandteal.co.uk)**
     bg_color: "#394E51"
     color: "#FFFFFF"
-    # optional: bg_image: "/images/dtff/hero.webp"

   # First left/right section: reasons to work with you
   - type: l_r